Greek Museum of Adelaide Inc.

 The primary objects of the Greek Museum are:

-1) To establish and operate a museum and information resource centre (library) open to the public for the benefit of the South Australian community.
+To establish and operate a museum and an information resource centre (library) that is open to the public for the benefit of the South Australian community.

-2) The collection, preservation, restoration and display of: documents and memorabilia relating to family and migration history and genealogy of Hellenes to Australasia, traditional objects, heirlooms and memorabilia with Hellenic origin or association, including but not limited to, costumes and uniforms, woven fabrics, tools, replicas of archaic art and other objects that, in the opinion of the Committee, are worthy of retention and display within the Greek Museum.
+To collect, preserve, restore, and display documents and memorabilia relating to the family and migration history and genealogy of Hellenes in Australasia, as well as traditional objects, heirlooms, and items of Hellenic origin or association.
+These may include, but are not limited to, costumes and uniforms, woven fabrics, tools, replicas of archaic art, and any other objects that, in the opinion of the Committee, are worthy of preservation and display within the Greek Museum.

-3) To establish and operate a reference and lending library and research centre focussing on Hellenism including, but not limited to, historical photos, maps, books and other publications.
+To establish and operate a reference and lending library and a research centre focusing on Hellenism, including but not limited to historical photographs, maps, books, and other publications.

-4) To promote, encourage and foster the study, education, research and knowledge of Hellenism.
+To promote, encourage, and foster the study, education, research, and understanding of Hellenism.

-The museum has old textiles and embroideries, brought to Australia by Greek immigrants.
-These are now part of the Greek-Australian culture of our country.
+The Museum holds a collection of old textiles and embroideries brought to Australia by Greek immigrants.
+These items have now become part of the Greek‑Australian cultural heritage of our country.

 Support the Greek Museum of Adelaide

-To support, become a member of the new Greek Museum, so that you are kept informed of coming activities and exhibitions.
-You can also become more activate as a volunteer or lend or donate artefacts of your own.
-It is time to dig out those old trunks and once again let some real gems see the light of day.
-Bring them to the museum to be admired by a wider audience, lest they be forgotten, lost, or shudder the thought someday be thrown out as clutter.
+Support the new Greek Museum by becoming a member and staying informed about upcoming activities and exhibitions.
+You may also choose to become more actively involved as a volunteer, or to lend or donate artefacts of your own.
+Now is the time to open those old trunks and allow forgotten treasures to see the light of day once more.
+Bring them to the Museum to be admired by a wider audience, rather than risk them being forgotten, misplaced, or—worse—discarded as clutter.

-Below is part of an ever-growing list of valuable exhibits.
-In all cases, whether loaned or donated, the provider will be acknowledged on the exhibit description card of each item.
+Below is a selection from our ever‑growing list of valuable exhibits.
+Whether an item is loaned or donated, the contributor will be acknowledged on the exhibit’s description card.

--Traditional objects brought from Greece clothing, jewellery, embroidery, textiles,ceramics, wood carvings, tools, furniture, etc.
+Traditional objects brought from Greece: clothing, jewellery, embroidery, textiles, ceramics, wood carvings, tools, furniture, and more.

 Educational excursions to the museum

-In the future the museum will be visited by schools.
-Since the teaching of ancient Greek history is within the curriculum of the schools in South Australia.
-There will also be space for activities on themes related to Greek culture.
-The photo is from an exhinition in West Torrens Auditorium (Harma Library) 2023.
-Students visit the exhibition.
+In the future, the Museum will welcome visits from schools, as the teaching of ancient Greek history is part of the South Australian curriculum.
+There will also be dedicated spaces for educational activities and programs related to Greek culture.
+The photo shows an exhibition held at the West Torrens Auditorium (Hamra Library) in 2023, where students visited and engaged with the displays.